Car tax explained

 Previous car tax rates: petrol and diesel cars

-Any car first registered as new after 1 March 2001 but before 1 April 2017 will continue to be taxed at their respective rates, which are based on official CO2 emissions - with one caveat:
+Any car first registered as new after 1 March 2001, but before 1 April 2017, will continue to be taxed at their respective rates.
+These are based on official CO2 emissions - with one caveat:

 It was announced in the 2017 Spring budget that these rates will increase in line with the RPI (Retail Price Index) - from April 2017.